53rd Army (Soviet Union)

-The 53rd Army was a field army of the Soviet Union's Red Army which was formed in August 1941, disbanded in December 1941, and reformed in May 1942.
+The 53rd Army (Russian: 53-я армия) was a field army of the Soviet Union's Red Army which was formed in August 1941, disbanded in December 1941, and reformed in May 1942.
 It fought throughout World War II before again being disbanded after the war in October 1945.
 The army was first formed for the Anglo-Soviet invasion of Iran and was disbanded there in December 1941.
 The army reformed in May 1942.
 It fought in the Demyansk Pocket, the Battle of Kursk, the Battle of Belgorod, the Battle of the Dnieper, the Battle of the Korsun–Cherkassy Pocket, the Uman–Botoșani Offensive, the Second Jassy–Kishinev Offensive, the Battle of Debrecen, the Budapest Offensive, and the Prague Offensive.
 At the end of the war in Europe it was moved to the Far East and fought in the Soviet invasion of Manchuria.
 The army was disbanded in October 1945.

 History

 First formation

 The 53rd Army was created by a Stavka directive on August 23, 1941.
 Its immediate task was to occupy Iran in conjunction with the British Army and other Commonwealth armed forces in August and September 1941.
 The purpose was to secure Iranian oil fields as well as safeguard the shipment of Lend-Lease war material from the US through Iran to the USSR.
 Units of the 53rd Army crossed the border on August 27, overcame resistance from Iranian border guards, and advanced towards Mashad.

 As part of the Central Asian Military District, 53rd Army was described by the Combat composition of the Soviet Army as including 58th Rifle Corps (68th and 83rd Mountain Rifle Divisions, 389th Rifle Division), 4th Cavalry Corps (18th, 20th, 39th Cavalry Divisions), 44th Cavalry Division, and 72nd Independent Mountain Rifle Regiment (огсп) on 1 October 1941.

 The 53rd Army was disbanded in December 1941.